 Just using any contract is not enough.
 If your contract isn’t solid or complete it may not prevent the issues that you are trying to avoid.

 One contract can certainly be more simple or more complicated than others, and some of the necessities of the contract will be dictated by the size and complexity of the project.
 But even for small projects there are essential elements that should always be included in your web design contracts.
-Here we’ll take a quick look at 5 of these important things to include.

 1. Scope of Work

 Scope creep can be one of the biggest nightmares for designers.
 A solid contract is probably the best defense against projects that keep getting larger and larger.